Are All About Weight plans classed as Very Low Calorie Diets (VLCD)?

 Can I choose any type and flavour of Mealpacks?

 All Mealpacks are nutritionally equivalent and will give you 25% of your essential vitamins and minerals.
-We recommend that you choose a variety of different types and flavours to suit your lifestyle and to keep your food interesting.
-People who have varied tastes tend to be more successful on the diet than those who only eat from a small range of the Mealpack choices available
+You can choose any flavours but for the best results, have no more than 2 Food Mealpacks in one day.
+We recommend that you choose a variety of different types and both sweet and savoury flavours to suit your lifestyle and to keep your food interesting.
+People who have varied tastes tend to be more successful on the diet than those who only eat from a small range of the Mealpack choices available.

 I am a Muslim, what do I do at Ramadan?